Phase-Type Variational Autoencoders for Heavy-Tailed Data: Abstract

+Heavy-tailed distributions are ubiquitous in real-world data, where rare but extreme events dominate risk and variability.
+However, standard Variational Autoencoders (VAEs) employ simple decoder distributions (e.g., Gaussian) that fail to capture heavy-tailed behavior, while existing heavy-tail-aware extensions remain restricted to predefined parametric families whose tail behavior is fixed a priori.
 We propose the {\it Phase-Type Variational Autoencoder} (PH-VAE), whose decoder distribution is a latent-conditioned Phase-Type (PH) distribution—defined as the absorption time of a continuous-time Markov chain (CTMC).
-This formulation composes multiple exponential time scales, yielding a flexible, analytically tractable decoder that adapts its tail behavior directly from the observed data.
-Experiments on synthetic and real-world benchmarks demonstrate that PH-VAE accurately recovers diverse heavy-tailed distributions, significantly outperforming Gaussian, Student-t, and extreme-value-based VAE decoders in modeling tail behavior and extreme quantiles.
+This formulation composes multiple exponential time scales, yielding a flexible, analytically tractable decoder that adapts its finite-range tail behavior directly from the observed data.
+Experiments on synthetic and real-world benchmarks demonstrate that PH-VAE accurately approximates diverse heavy-tailed distributions, significantly outperforming Gaussian, Student-t, and extreme-value-based VAE decoders in modeling observed tail behavior and extreme quantiles.
 In multivariate settings, PH-VAE captures realistic cross-dimensional tail dependence through its shared latent representation.
 To our knowledge, this is the first work to integrate Phase-Type distributions into deep generative modeling, bridging applied probability and representation learning.